 - Repeat 3-5 times

-If it helps the military navigate life or death situations, the benefits of breathing will probably extend to your next presentation.
-Not bad for a two minute hack.
+If it helps the military navigate life or death situations, breathing can also settle your nerves before your next work presentation.
+Not bad for a two-minute hack.

 Hacks For Everyone